lindelof/particles-bg/README.md

 <ParticlesBg color="#ff0000" num={200} type="circle" bg={true} />
 ```
 #### * type - Is the type of particle animation
-Is the type of particle animation, Random is a random selection
+Is the type of particle animation, `random` is a random selection.
+You are also free to customize use `custom`.

 ```js
 "color"
 "ball"